nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 ![rulegraph_1](./images/rulegraph_1.png)

-We currently have fastqc and multiqc, so we still need to add trim_galore and bwa
+We currently have fastqc and multiqc, so we still need to add trim_galore

 ```diff
 # define samples from data directory using wildcards